Entwicklungsleiter/howto_build_a_website_on_wordpress/README.md

-# DRAFT (I am planning to write this stuff) howto build a website on wordpres
+# DRAFT (I am planning to write this stuff) howto build a website on wordpress
 ## a documentation how I installed wordpress from dockerhub, configured the server and built a website with it

 BTW: The website I am talking about is https://www.bicycle-touring-howto.com.
 Don't want to make a secret about it.